AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 Before you can map your [!DNL Analytics] data to target XDM schema, you must first select whether you are using a default schema or a custom schema.

-A default schema creates a new schema on your behalf, containing the [!DNL Analytics field group].
+A default schema creates a new schema on your behalf, containing the [!DNL Analytics] field group.
 To use a default schema, select **[!UICONTROL Default schema]**.

 ![default-schema](../../../../images/tutorials/create/analytics/default-schema.png)

-With a custom schema, you can choose any available schema for your [!DNL Analytics] data, as long as that schema has [!DNL Analytics field group].
+With a custom schema, you can choose any available schema for your [!DNL Analytics] data, as long as that schema has [!DNL Analytics] field group.
 To use a custom schema, select **[!UICONTROL Custom schema]**.

 ![custom-schema](../../../../images/tutorials/create/analytics/custom-schema.png)